 I love cookies like this.
 No fuss, no turning on the oven, and extra extra sweet.

-These are actually really similar to my Almond Bark Drop Cookies that I’ve made for years and years.
+These are actually really similar to my Almond Bark Drop Cookies that I have made every December for years and years.

 And also means I don’t have to make cookies.